E-Waste

 E-Waste: From Disposal Problem to Resource Opportunity

-Digitalization has transformed modern life – but it also has a downside: every year, millions of tons of electronic waste (e-waste) are generated worldwide.
-From smartphones and laptops to televisions, household appliances, and industrial electronics – devices considered “waste” often contain valuable raw materials.
-Many components include precious metals such as gold, silver, platinum, and palladium, as well as strategically important elements like copper, tantalum, and rare earths.
-Recovering these materials is essential – both ecologically and economically.
+The digitalization of our everyday lives has a dark side: millions of tonnes of electronic waste are generated worldwide every year – from smartphones and laptops to televisions, household appliances and industrial electronics.
+What is often perceived as “waste” is in fact a valuable source of raw materials.
+Many devices contain precious metals such as gold, silver, platinum and palladium, but also strategically important elements such as copper, tantalum and rare earths.
+Their recovery is essential – both from an ecological and economic point of view.

 From Scrap to Resource

-The efficient recovery of these valuable substances starts with precise analytical characterization of the input materials.
-This is where the expertise of the Institut für Materialprüfung Glörfeld GmbH (IMG) comes into play.
-With over 45 years of experience in elemental analysis, IMG delivers reliable testing for all e-waste fractions – from printed circuit boards and contact materials to slags and ashes from recycling processes.
+The efficient recycling of these valuable materials begins with the precise analytical characterization of the starting material.
+This is where the know-how of the Institute for Materials Testing Glörfeld GmbH (IMG) comes into play.
+With over 45 years of experience in elemental analysis, IMG offers reliable analyses for all fractions of electronic waste – from circuit boards and contact materials to slag and ash from recycling processes.

 High-Precision Analysis

-Accurate determination of metal content is the foundation of any viable recycling strategy.
-IMG offers a broad spectrum of advanced methods:
+The precise determination of the metals contained is the basis for any economically viable recycling strategy.
+The IMG relies on a broad portfolio of methods:

 • Fire Assay (Cupellation) provides precise results for precious metals, even in complex and heterogeneous samples.